Klingon culture: Portrayal over time

 Star Trek: The Original Series (TOS), which ran from 1966 to 1969, modeled the conflict between the Federation and the Klingon Empire on the Cold War (1947–1991), a period of geopolitical tension between the Western countries and the Soviet Union.
 TOS Klingons were not given many cultural traits, either unique or Soviet-like, beyond a generic need for domination and tyranny.
 However, they were typically portrayed with bronze skin and facial hair suggestive of North Asian peoples such as the Mongols (in fact, Gene L. Coon's only physical description of them in his Errand of Mercy script is "Oriental, hard-faced").

-For Star Trek: The Motion Picture (1979), the Klingons were "reimagined", or retconned, and were depicted with ridged foreheads, new uniforms, and a distinctive Klingon language.
+For Star Trek: The Motion Picture (1979), the Klingons were "reimagined", or retconned.
+In this movie, Klingons were depicted with ridged foreheads, new uniforms, and a distinctive Klingon language.
 Gene Roddenberry said that the movie-era Klingons are closer to his original vision but could not be realized in a low-budget television show.